Statistical Process Control (SPC)

 Statistical Process Control (SPC) is a scientific method for quality and process control.
-It is an inexpensive tool to monitor and predict the performance of almost any process.
+It is an inexpensive tool to monitor processes and predict their performance.
 It is most often used in manufacturing industries.
-SPC may be applied to almost any repeatable process including health care, finance, and back office operations.
+SPC services and analysis may be applied to almost any repeatable process including healthcare, finance, and back office operations.

 SPC works by periodic sampling of a production process, rather than 100% inspection.
 Sampling is much less expensive than 100% inspection.
 It is also more accurate because it is much less likely to produce fatigue in the inspector.

 Engineers (or inspectors or machine operators) use computer software or pencil and paper to plot the sample data on a graph.
 This graph is called an SPC Control Chart.
 There are many types of control charts, depending on the type and source of data.